Graduate Student Assistantships

 Graduate Assistantship Processing Memo

 The Academic-Year Processing Memo is for all graduate assistantship appointments from August 16 through May 15.
-The Summer Session Processing Memo is for all graduate assistantship appointments from May 16th through August 15th.
-The PERMS Personnel Action Form Acronyms offers a list of waiver acronyms options and their associated names.
+The Summer Session Processing Memo (see Summer Graduate Assistantship and Graduate Summer Work below) for appointments from May 16th through August 15th.
+The Waiver Acronyms Memo offers a list of waiver acronyms options, their associated names, and allowable Fund and Job Classes.

 Certification of Assistantship Duties